-4.4 Odiham Parish Council has worked with Hart District Council to deliver amendments to parking orders on Odiham High Street and is likely to continue to monitor parking capacity with a view to proposing to Hart District Council changes to the existing arrangements where they can be justified.
-Neighbourhood Plan consultation shows support for further work being undertaken to reflect ongoing concerns raised by the community.

-4.5 Although a site for a new car park is not being proposed due to the current lack of evidence to provide a justification, the Neighbourhood Plan is nevertheless proposing additional parking capacity in conjunction with specific sites.
-New car parks within the selected sites are being proposed to serve the existing pre-school at Recreation Road, the proposed care home and the public open space at Dunleys Hill.
+- 4.5 Odiham Parish Council has worked with Hart District Council to deliver amendments to parking orders on Odiham High Street and is likely to continue to monitor parking capacity with a view to proposing to Hart District Council changes to the existing arrangements where they can be justified.
+Neighbourhood Plan consultation shows support for further work being undertaken to reflect ongoing concerns raised by the community. - 4.6 Although a site for a new car park is not being proposed due to the current lack of evidence to provide a justification, the Neighbourhood Plan is nevertheless proposing additional parking capacity in conjunction with specific sites.
+New car parks within the selected sites are being proposed to serve the existing preschool at Recreation Road, the proposed care home and the public open space at Dunleys Hill. - 4.7 Odiham Parish Council monitors and addresses safety concerns relating to traffic management expressed by residents.
+A Speedwatch group has been formed with volunteers undertaking to monitor speeds at various locations within the Parish.
+Standalone speed indicator devices have been purchased and are used at different locations.
+Evidence from these devices can be used as evidence of traffic problems and used to inform Hampshire Highways and planning decisions.

-Traffic Management

-4.6 Odiham Parish Council monitors and addresses safety concerns relating to traffic management expressed by residents, working within the Traffic Partnership Group that it sponsors with Hart District Council, Hampshire County Council and other stakeholders.

-4.7 The Neighbourhood Plan consultation responses identified concerns raised by the community regarding speed and volumes of traffic.
-These concerns will be communicated by the Neighbourhood Plan to the Traffic Partnership.
+4.8 The Neighbourhood Plan consultation responses identified concerns raised by the community regarding speed and volumes of traffic.

-4.8 Other locations of concern and opportunity identified during the 2015 Neighbourhood Planning consultations for further investigation include:
+4.9 Other locations of concern and opportunity identified during the 2015 Neighbourhood Planning consultations for further investigation include:

-- Dunleys Hill crossing near the top of West Street - Odiham High Street the possibility of a crossing near the Post Office and across to/from the Co-op - Hook Road section either side of the bridge over the canal - The approaches to Robert May's School
+- Dunleys Hill crossing near the top of West Street - Odiham High Street the possibility of a crossing near the Post Office and across to/from the Co-op - · Hook Road section either side of the bridge over the canal - The approaches to Robert May's School

-4.9 The Neighbourhood Plan consultation responses included views that traffic management signage should be kept to a minimum and be located at the extremities/entrances to the villages to preserve the character and appearance of the villages.
+4.10 The Neighbourhood Plan consultation responses included views that traffic management signage should be kept to a minimum and be located at the extremities/entrances to the villages to preserve the character and appearance of the villages.